Cyclic Differentiable Architecture Search: Abstract

 \section{Abstract}

-Recently, differentiable architecture search has draw great attention due to its high efficiency and competitive performance.
-It searches the optimal architecture in a shallow network, and then measures its performance in a deep evaluation network.
-This leads to the optimization of architecture search is independent of the target evaluation network, and the discovered architecture is sub-optimal.
-To address this issue, we propose a novel cyclic differentiable architecture search framework (CDARTS).
-Considering the structure difference, CDARTS builds a cyclic feedback mechanism between the search and evaluation networks.
-First, the search network generates an initial topology for evaluation, so that the weights of the evaluation network can be optimized.
-Second, the architecture topology in the search network is further optimized by the label supervision in classification, as well as the regularization from the evaluation network through feature distillation.
-Repeating the above cycle results in a joint optimization of the search and evaluation networks, and thus enables the evolution of the topology to fit the final evaluation network.
-The experiments and analysis on CIFAR, ImageNet and NAS-Bench-201 demonstrate the efficacy of the proposed approach.
+Differentiable ARchiTecture Search, \emph{i.e.}, DARTS, has drawn great attention in neural architecture search.
+It tries to find the optimal architecture in a shallow search network and then measures its performance in a deep evaluation network.
+The independent optimization of the search and evaluation networks, however, leaves a room for potential improvement by allowing interaction between the two networks.
+To address the problematic optimization issue, we propose new joint optimization objectives and a novel Cyclic Differentiable ARchiTecture Search framework, dubbed CDARTS.
+Considering the structure difference, CDARTS builds a cyclic feedback mechanism between the search and evaluation networks with introspective distillation.
+First, the search network generates an initial architecture for evaluation, and the weights of the evaluation network are optimized.
+Second, the architecture weights in the search network are further optimized by the label supervision in classification, as well as the regularization from the evaluation network through feature distillation.
+Repeating the above cycle results in a joint optimization of the search and evaluation networks and thus enables the evolution of the architecture to fit the final evaluation network.
+The experiments and analysis on CIFAR, ImageNet and NATS-Bench demonstrate the effectiveness of the proposed approach over the state-of-the-art ones.
+Specifically, in the DARTS search space, we achieve 97.52\% top-1 accuracy on CIFAR10 and 76.3\% top-1 accuracy on ImageNet.
+In the chain-structured search space, we achieve 78.2\% top-1 accuracy on ImageNet, which is 1.1\% higher than EfficientNet-B0.
+Our code and models are publicly available at \href{https://github.com/microsoft/Cream}{https://github.com/microsoft/Cream}.